 How the coffee is going to be prepared can have an impact on how it is roasted.
 This is where espresso blends come into play.
 The way espresso is prepared is by forcing water through very finely ground coffee – typically at 125 PSI, just short of boiling, over a short period of time (perhaps 30 seconds).
 The short amount of time in extraction means that the lipids in the coffee bean don’t have time to come out.
 So when you have a short extraction time in espresso, what often happens is that many more acids come out of the coffee than lipids, and that is often why espresso is so bright and punchy.

-However, roasters can try to compensate for this by preparing coffees which are especially made with this preparation in mind.
+However, roasters can try to compensate for this by preparing coffees that are specially made with this preparation in mind.
 The exact process is again down to more of an art than a science, but basically the longer you roast a coffee, the more acids you remove.
 So a roaster may take a coffee and roast it a bit longer to remove some of that punch, and then blend that darker roast back in with a lighter roast to get a more balanced flavor (since roasting it longer also results in some loss of flavor).
-You get an espresso which is perhaps more balanced than if you were to use a lightly roasted coffee.
+You get an espresso that is perhaps more balanced than if you were to use a lightly roasted coffee.

-You can, of course, use any coffee in an espresso, but due to the way that the coffee is ‘extracted’ you get a different flavor experience.
-This is also why coffee prepared in full immersion is such a different experience from coffee which is dripped.
-Drip coffee will have more of those acids, and less lipids, so will likely result in a brighter (or perhaps a more bitter?) cup of coffee – compared to if you use a French Press where the coffee is fully immersed for a couple minutes, allowing time for the lipids to come out and give you a more rounded cup of coffee.
+You can, of course, use any coffee in an espresso, but due to the way that the coffee is ‘extracted’, you get a different flavor experience.
+This is also why coffee prepared in full immersion is such a different experience from coffee that is dripped.
+Drip coffee will have more of those acids, and less lipids, so will likely result in a brighter (or perhaps a more bitter?) cup of coffee – compared to if you use a French Press where the coffee is fully immersed for a couple of minutes, allowing time for the lipids to come out and give you a more rounded cup of coffee.

 One of the really cool things about roasting coffee is that there is such fluid control over the roasting process by the roaster.
 This is really where the art comes in.
 You start off with all the scientific knowledge that you can, but then your specific circumstances – the bean you are using, the atmosphere – all have an effect so when figuring out a roast for the first time you will likely need to fine tune it.